fac27/home-finder/README.md

   ``` terminal
   git clone https://github.com/fac27/home-finder
   ```
-- Open the cloned repository in your preferred code editor and run Liveserver
+- Make sure you have the extension **Liveserver** installed on your Vscode
-  - You can also run the Index.html file through your browser if needed
+- Open the cloned repository in Vscode and run it

 ## User Stories
 - [x] See an interesting mashup of different data